Holmus/CapStat/RAD.md

 ### 1.4 Objectives and success criteria of the project
 CapStat is intended to be used for quick and correct input of game results, and focuses on speed and effectiveness of data input.
 Therefore the following criteria are relevant:

-1. It should be possible to start recording results for a game of caps (with default rules) with only one key press.
+1. It should be possible to start recording results for a game of caps (with default rules) with only two button presses.
 2. A spectator should be able to initiate and record the results of a game of caps in CapStat using only the keyboard.
 3. CapStat should be able to deduce the state of a game of caps correctly, assuming correct input has been given from the start of the game.
 4. CapStat should be able to give a brief, graphical overview of the current state of the game.